Known Issues CASA 4.5.0

 - Restructuring of the clean task is ongoing and tclean is actively being developed.
-Use with care, being aware of its experimental nature, and send bugs to the CASA helpdesk.
+Use with care, being aware of its experimental nature (bugs will not be responded to at this stage)

 - Currently, gaincal will not find good solutions if any correlation (including cross-correlation) in the data is completely flagged.
 As an interim solution one may split the unflagged data in a separate file and then perform gaincal

 - Plotting the virtual model in plotms fails when it was created in clean with imagermode='mosaic' and ftmachine='mosaic', or gridmode='aprojection'.
 And it also fails in tclean when gridder='mosaic' or gridder='awproject'

 - NFS mounted disks --- It is not recommended that you run CASA (e.g. have your data) on disks that are NFS mounted.
 It can be done, but in some cases the files will be NFS locked and this can crash casapy or its tasks.
 In this case, you have to restart casapy.

 - If you receive messages like xvfb timeout you may try to clean out your /tmp folder, then restart CASA.